 Edema is the medical term for swelling.
-It is a general response of the body to injury or inflammation.
-Edema can be isolated to a small area or affect the entire body.
-Medications, infections, pregnancy, and many medical problems can cause edema.
+Body parts swell from injury or inflammation.
+It can affect a small area or the entire body.
+Medications, infections, pregnancy, and many other medical problems can cause edema.

-Edema results whenever small blood vessels become "leaky" and release fluid into nearby tissues.
-The extra fluid accumulates, causing the tissue to swell.
+Edema happens when your small blood vessels become "leaky" and release fluid into nearby tissues.
+That extra fluid builds up, which makes the tissue swell.

 Doctors diagnose heart failure by taking a medical history and conducting a physical exam and tests.